dmeehan1968/react-component-library/README.md

 - Lint: `bunx eslint .`
 - Tests: `bun test` (watch: `bun test --watch`, coverage: `bun test --coverage`)

+## Dev/Preview API routes

+This app serves a small API for local development and preview builds using Vite middleware (no separate server).

+- Endpoint: `GET /api/projects`
+- Implementation: configured in `vite.config.ts` via `configureServer` (dev) and `configurePreviewServer` (preview).
+- Payload source of truth: `src/server/projects.data.ts` (ISO 8601 date strings).
+- The previous static files under `public/api/` were removed to avoid ambiguity.

+If you need to change the demo data, edit `src/server/projects.data.ts` and restart the dev server.

 ## Styling: Tailwind CSS + DaisyUI

 - Tailwind CSS v4 and DaisyUI are installed and configured.
 We rely on Tailwind Preflight for the CSS reset and avoid custom global CSS.